');

 About Burbank, OK

-Burbank is a small community in Oklahoma with a population of 125 residents.
-The median household income is $56,250 per year, which is near the national average.
-The median age in Burbank is 36.2 years.
+Burbank is a small community located in Oklahoma with a population of 125 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,250 per year, which is 25% below the national median of $75,149.
+The median age of 36.2 years is close to the US median age of 38.9 years.

 How Burbank Ranks in Oklahoma